KhizarA77/Faber/README.md

 ## How it works

 Faber uses a **brief & delegate** model.
-When the IDE launches an agent, Faber assembles a *brief* — persona, ordered instructions, pre-fetched docs, and policies — and hands it back.
+When the IDE launches an agent, Faber assembles a *brief* — persona, ordered instructions, and policies — and hands it back.
+The IDE's own model adopts that brief and executes the task with its own tools, honoring the docs-first
-The IDE's own model adopts that brief and executes the task, calling `faber_consult_docs` for anything it still needs to verify.
+policy: search the codebase for existing patterns, then read the official docs (which win any conflict).
+Faber itself fetches nothing.

 ```
 IDE ──▶ faber_launch_agent(role="code-reviewer", task, libraries)
-            └─▶ Agent.BuildBrief() ──▶ pre-fetch authoritative docs
+            └─▶ Agent.BuildBrief() ──▶ returns Brief{ persona, instructions, policies }
-                    └─▶ returns Brief{ persona, instructions, docs, policies }
+        IDE adopts the brief and does the work with its own grep/web tools,
-        IDE adopts the brief and does the work, docs already in context.
+        grounding external APIs in official docs per the docs-first policy.
 ```

 See [ARCHITECTURE.md](ARCHITECTURE.md) for the full design.